Skip to main content

 4. Refrigeration- 45 degrees F or less with storage and transport.

-5. USDA/FDA Approved - Cleaner/Sanitizer.
+5. Approved - Cleaner/Sanitizer.
 Wash water needs to be 90 degrees F minimum.

 6. Egg producers are encouraged to check with their local health department or farmer's market manager regarding any other requirements.